algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 - **Expanded Product Database**: Continuously updating the database to include more wine and cheese options.
 - **Enhanced Analytics**: Providing store managers with detailed analytics on customer preferences and trends to improve inventory management.
 - **Special Offers and Promotions**: Implementing a system for notifying users of special offers and promotions on wine and cheese products.
-- **Users Feedback and Ratings**: Allowing users to provide feedback and rate products to improve recommendations and users experience.
+- **Users Feedback and Ratings**: Allowing users to provide feedback and rate products to improve recommendations and user experience.
-- **In Store Guidance**: Implementing a feature that guides users to the location of their selected products within the store.
+- **In-Store Guidance**: Implementing a feature that guides users to the location of their selected products within the store.

 ---